Sciencesing/WEDesignWebsite-Copy/_posts/2021-05-15-electrical-division.md

 ### Software projects

 * Control System Software – interfacing the control board with all sensors and actuators, monitor data.
-This will likely be done in Python.
+This will likely be done in Python, but may also be done in another language like C or C++.

 * Implement a passive control algorithm.